ajinkya-ranade/ajinkya-ranade.github.io/README.md

-My personal website is ajinkya-ranade.github.io
+The link to my personal website is ajinkya-ranade.github.io